 “Each two-hour class is divided into three sections,” she noted.
 “The first hour will be civics/U.S. government.
 For the next thirty minutes we’ll practice for the actual interview, then in the last 20 or 30 minutes work with flash cards on the 100 questions people have to know.”

-More information about the federal citizenship through naturalization process and the new test is available at the US Citizenship and Immigration Services Website, www.uscis.gov.
-The American Red Cross is not a government agency but a private, non-profit humanitarian organization.
-To register
+More information about citizenship through naturalization process and the new test is available at the US Citizenship and Immigration Services Website, www.uscis.gov.
+The American Red Cross is not a government agency but a private, non-profit humanitarian organization To register.

 Written by Barbara Baker, updated by Dan Kurtz

 His new duties are focused on the Joint Family Support Assistance Program (JFSAP), a Department of Defense initiative which partners with the Red Cross to provide information and resources to military families.
 Its primary focus is on those who are geographically distant from a military installation, such as the National Guard and Reserves.